 How can I check my e-mail in Poland?
 What about making and receiving telephone calls?

-There is at least one internet cafe in town.
-Some hotels have a wireless internet connection as well.
-Receiving telephone calls during festival is relatively easy.
-You may be called at the hoteI where you will stay.
-It is recommended that you use telephone cards to make international calls, because calls from a hotel are expensive.
+Hotel Energetyk and most hotels have a wireless internet connection.
+For making or receiving phone calls it is recommended that you use telephone cards to make international calls, because calls from a hotel are expensive.
 You can bring an international calling card from your country or buy them in Poland.
-You may be able to use your cell phone if you come from Europe.